Forcrat: Automatic I/O API Translation from C to Rust via Origin and Capability Analysis: Static Analysis

 The analysis collects the following constraints for this program: $\ofile\in\oriset{\C{x}}$, $\cseek\in\capset{\C{x}}$, $\ostdin\in\oriset{\C{y}}$, $\oriset{\C{x}}\subseteq\oriset{\C{z}}$, $\capset{\C{z}}\subseteq\capset{\C{x}}$, $\oriset{\C{y}}\subseteq\oriset{\C{z}}$, $\capset{\C{z}}\subseteq\capset{\C{y}}$, and $\cread\in\capset{\C{z}}$.
 Solving these constraints results in the following sets: $\oriset{\C{x}}=\{\ofile\}$, $\capset{\C{x}}=\{\cseek,\cread\}$, $\oriset{\C{y}}=\{\ostdin\}$, $\capset{\C{y}}=\{\cread\}$, $\oriset{\C{z}}=\{\ofile,\ostdin\}$, and $\capset{\C{z}}=\{\cread\}$.

 Since all constraints have the form of set membership or a subset relation, we can solve them using the well-known cubic algorithm~\cite{spa}.
-This algorithm has a time complexity of $O(n^3)$, where $n$ is the number of locations.
+It constructs a graph representing the constraints and then updates it to propagate the constraints across nodes by following the edges.
+The algorithm has a time complexity of $O(n^3)$, where $n$ is the number of locations.
 In theory, if a target program contains a large number of locations that store streams, the analysis may not scale well.
 However, in practice, even large programs use streams in only a portion of the codebase, and the number of analyzed locations remains relatively small, making this analysis practically efficient.